 Phi Beta Kappa is the oldest undergraduate honors organization in the United States.
 The society has pursued its mission of fostering and recognizing excellence in the liberal arts and sciences since 1776.

 The Gamma of North Carolina Chapter of Phi Beta Kappa was established at Davidson College in 1923.
 It grew out of the Mimir Society, a local society established in 1915 for the recognition of attainment in scholarship.

-Charter members were President W. J. Martin, a Phi Beta Kappa of the University of Virginia; Professor Ray W. Pettingill, a Phi Beta Kappa of Bowdoin College; Professor W. L. Porter, a Phi Beta Kappa of Yale University; Professor E. F. Shewmake, a Phi Beta Kappa of the College of William and Mary; and Professor W. W. Wood, a Phi Beta Kappa of the University of Virginia.
-Ten foundation members, ten alumni members, and five members-in-course were initiated on March 1, 1923.
+Charter members were: President W. J. Martin, a Phi Beta Kappa of the University of Virginia; Prof. Ray W. Pettingill, a Phi Beta Kappa of Bowdoin College; Prof. W. L. Porter, a Phi Beta Kappa of Yale University; Prof. E. F. Shewmake, a Phi Beta Kappa of the College of William and Mary; and Prof. W. W. Wood, a Phi Beta Kappa of the University of Virginia.
+Ten foundation members, 10 alumni members, and five members-in-course were initiated on March 1, 1923.
 The first member-in-course to sign the roster of members was Robert F. Davidson.
-The first officers of the Chapter were Dr. Joseph M. McConnell, President; Dr. E. F. Shewmake, Vice-President; and Professor W. W. Wood, Secretary-Treasurer.
+The first officers of the chapter were Dr. Joseph M. McConnell, president; Dr. E. F. Shewmake, vice-president; and Prof. W. W. Wood, secretary-treasurer.

 On April 26, 1973 the chapter celebrated the 50th anniversary of its founding.
 Among those present for the occasion were Carl Billman, secretary of the united chapters of Phi Beta Kappa, and Robert F. Davidson, the first member in course initiated by the Gamma Chapter.
 Both of these gentlemen received honorary degrees from the college at the Spring Convocation the next day.